Ghislaine Maxwell defense working from familiar playbook in cross-examination of accusers

 “But nonetheless, your periodic drug use had a negative impact on your life, didn’t it?” the defense attorney continued.

-The prosecution rested its case this past Friday, with the defense expected to begin its rebuttal on Thursday.
-Maxwell pleaded not guilty to charges of trafficking minors for sex with multimillionaire convicted sex offender Jeffrey Epstein, and faces up to 80 years in prison if convicted.
+The prosecution rested its case Friday, with the defense expected to begin its rebuttal this Thursday.
+Maxwell pleaded not guilty to charges of trafficking minors for sex with Epstein, and faces up to 80 years in prison if convicted.

 Dmitriy Shakhnevich, a criminal defense attorney and professor at the John Jay College of Criminal Justice, said the defense tactics against prosecution witnesses were hardly unexpected.